 - no infection has to develop after the treatment

-Thanks to modern medical equipment it is possible to ablate the skin tissue with a high degree of precision, not possible with a manual scalpel.
+Thanks to modern medical equipment which make this possible to ablate the skin tissue with a high degree of precision, not possible with a manual scalpel.
 This high level of ablation precision allows the operator to leave the dermis intact.
 This is why Laser, Hyfrecator and other instruments are very effective when removing Xanthelasma without generally leaving any scarring.

 However in some cases it is not advisable to try and remove the whole lesion within one session unless the Xanthelasma are still shallow.
-If the Xanthelasmas have grown particularly deeply into the skin, it is not advisable to remove them within one session even by using sophisticated medical equipment because this will very likely cause scarring.
-Therefore, in case confronted with thick Xanthelasma, it is not advisable to try and remove them within one session, because the treatment could be too aggressive and damage can be caused to the dermis.
+If the Xanthelasma have grown particularly deeply into the skin, it is not advisable to remove them within one session even by using sophisticated medical equipment because this will very likely cause scarring.
+Therefore, in case you are trying to remove a thick Xanthelasma, it is not advisable to do it within one session, because the treatment could be too aggressive and damage can be caused to the dermis.

-Too deep Xanthelasma laser excision on the left eyelid.
+Too deep Xanthelasma laser treatment on the left eyelid.
 Healing by secondary intention.

-The patient in the picture above will inevitably develop a scar on the left eye because the excision was far too deep.
-This was done with the clear intention of removing the Xanthelasmas within one session.
+The patient in the right side picture inevitably developed a scar on the eyes because the excision was far too deep.
+This was done with the clear intention of removing the Xanthelasma within one session.
 This was not advisable and the patient should have undergone at least a couple of sessions instead.

-The first session would have got rid of the main bulk of the Xanthelasma, followed by at least 6 weeks of healing.
+The first session would be used to get rid of the main bulk of the Xanthelasma, followed by at least 6 weeks of healing.
 The 6 weeks of healing would have allowed the natural tissue reconstruction necessary to treat the patient with the laser again and leaving the dermis intact and therefore leaving no scars.
-Pushing for Xanthelasma removal within one session is common practice in the private health care and cosmetic surgery.
-This is simply because the quotations provided are generally for complete Xanthelasma removal and the less the number of treatments the higher the margins.
+Pushing for Xanthelasma removal within one session is common practice in private health care and cosmetic surgery.
+This is simply because the quotations provided are generally for complete Xanthelasma removal and the less the number of treatments the higher the margins